jetanley/Tanley-Wood-Project2/Analysis/Tanley-Wood-Project2-lifestyle.md

 ## Random Forest - Jordan

 Random Forest is a tree based method for fitting predictive models, that averages across all trees.
-One may choose to use a tree based methood due to their prediction accuracy, the fact that predictors do not need to be scaled, no statistical assumptions, and a built-in variable selection process.
+One may choose to use a tree based method due to their prediction accuracy, the fact that predictors do not need to be scaled, no statistical assumptions, and a built-in variable selection process.
 Random forest, in particular, randomly selects a subset of
 ![m = p / 3](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;m%20%3D%20p%20%2F%203 "m = p / 3")
 predictors.
 This corrects the bagging issue where every bootstrap contains a strong predictor for the first split.